apache/incubator-brooklyn/docs/guide/yaml/test/test-entities.md

 - `sensor` - sensor to evaluate.
 For example `service.isUp`.
 - `timeout` - duration to wait on assertion to return a result.
 For example `10s`, `10m`, etc
 - `assert` - assertion to perform on the specified sensor value, options include:
-  - `equals` - tests that the sensor value equals the supplied value.
+  - `equals`,`equalTo`,`isEqualTo` - tests that the sensor value equals the supplied value.
 For example `true`.
+  - `contains` - tests that the sensor value contains the supplied value
-  - `regex` - tests that the sensor value matches the supplied [regex pattern](http://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html?is-external=true), for example `".*hello.*"`.
+  - `matches` - tests that the sensor value matches the supplied [regex pattern](http://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html?is-external=true), for example `".*hello.*"`.
   - `isNull` - tests that the sensor value is `null`.
+  - `notNull` - tests that the sensor value is NOT `null`.

 ### TestEffector
 The `TestEffector` entity invokes the specified effector on a target entity.